-If you are not backing up your MySQL databases, you should, and do it before you lose all your precious data.
+If you are not backing up your MySQL databases yet, you should start before you lose your precious data.

-Some think that they don’t need a backup because they have replication.
-Bear in mind that replication protects against hardware failures, while backup protects against human errors.
+Some people think that they don’t need a backup because they have replication.
+However, bear in mind that replication protects against hardware failures, while backups protects against human errors.

-What does a human error mean?
-For example, your disgruntled colleague decides to delete the database.
-Well, even if you are a dream team, and anyone who has access to MySQL Server is always in a jolly good mood, you are still not protected from unintentional errors.
-Say, you want to delete old data, and instead, you accidentally delete your current data.
-Fine, you are super mindful and always get enough sleep before work.
-Bear in mind that not everyone is like you 🙂 For example, a bug pops up in the program that connects to your MySQL Server and corrupts the data in the database.
+What do we mean by this?
+Imagine your disgruntled colleague decides to delete the entire database.
+But even if you are in a dream team, and anyone who has access to the MySQL Server is always in a good mood, you are still not protected from unintentional errors.
+Say you want to delete old data, but instead you accidentally delete your current data.
+Or a bug pops up in the program that connects to your MySQL Server and corrupts the data in the database.
 In the case of replication, this action will simply spread to all slave servers.

 Backups allow you to avoid such issues.
 However, there’s a catch.
 Backing up a large MySQL database can overburden the server.
-Therefore, such a backup is usually best done at night.
-Thus, in the event of a failure, you lose data for the entire day.
-What is the solution?
+Therefore, such a backup is usually best done at night, which, unfortunately, means that in the event of a failure, you lose data for the entire day.

-Point-in-time backup, better known as incremental backup, comes to the rescue.
+So what is the solution?
+Point-in-time backup, sometimes known as incremental backup, comes to the rescue.
 Incremental backups are backups that copy only the data that has changed since the previous backup.
-They can be done frequently, as they are small in size and do not load the server.
+They can be done frequently, as they are small in size and do not overload the server.

 In MySQL, there are multiple ways to create an incremental backup.
 In addition, there are turnkey solutions that allow you to automate the process.
 Before moving on to considering how to make incremental backups, remember that incremental backups do not eliminate the need for full backups.